-A main goal of this paper is to present some improved approaches to finding directions that better separate the data than the single first PC.
-The result of our "source effect" removal using DWD is shown in Figure 6.
-Now the colors, representing the two sources, are very well mixed, meaning that the systematic sample source effects in the data have been effectively removed.
+A main goal of this paper is to present some improved approaches to finding directions which better separate the data than the single first PC.
+The result of our "source effect" removal using DWD, is shown in Figure 6.
+Now the colors, representing the two sources, are very well mixed, meaning that the systematic sample source effects in the data have been very effectively removed.
 The same is true for higher order PC components (we have looked at orders up to 8, but these are not shown to save space).
-Our result is better than that where just the first eigen vector is removed, as recommended by Alter, Brown and Botstein (2000), which is summarized in Figures 5F-P (i.e. the plots below the top row and to the right of the first column in Figure 5).
-For example, Figure 5H shows a strong systematic effect still present in the data.
-The good results in Figure 6 can be viewed as appropriately summarizing all of the directions not shown here.
+Our result is better than that where just the first eigen vector is removed, as recommended by Alter, Brown and Botstein (2000) and Neilsen et al (2002), which is summarized in Figures 5 F, G, H, J, K, L, N, O and P, i.e. the plots below the top row and to the right of the first column in Figure 5.
+For example, Figure 5 H shows a strong systematic effect still present in the data.
+The good results in Figure 6 can be viewed as appropriately summarizing all of the directions in Figure 5, that show a need for adjustment, as well as many other directions not shown here.
 This summarization effect is why the visual separation apparent in Figure 4 is much more than any seen in Figure 5.

-3.2 Implementation of DWD to adjust for other systematic biases consideration.
+3.2 Implementation of DWD to adjust for other systemic biases

+In this section, additional examples are considered, which show that the superiority of DWD for source adjustment over SVD approaches is not a fluke of the particular data set under consideration.
 The first of these is another systematic microarray bias, known as the "batch effect".
 Most spotted DNA microarrays, particularly those produced at academic facilities, are physically produced in groups of 100-200 due to the number of locations that are available on the microarray robot printing platter (see the "M guide" at http://cmgm.stanford.edu/pbrown/mguide/index.html for robot details).
-A given "print run" or "batch" of microarrays tends to show a "batch bias", which is manifested as a set of genes whose high or low expression perfectly correlates with what print batch the sample was assayed on.
+A given "print run" or "batch" of microarrays tends to show a "batch bias", which is manifested as a set of genes whose high or low expression perfectly correlates with what batch the sample was assayed on.
 This effect can be relatively small on some batches and very significant on others, however, it has been our experience that nearly every batch of microarrays shows some systematic batch bias.